Bob Bolling: Biography

 Bolling's work on Little Archie has earned him comparisons to Carl Barks for the wide emotional and stylistic range of his work.
 Scott Shaw! has written that "Bolling's clever, sometimes surprisingly emotional writing, his imaginative storytelling and staging and his dramatic, Will Eisner-ish inking" make Little Archie "add up to a comic book series unlike any other ever published by Archie Comics."
 Jaime Hernandez has said that Bolling's influence "is the reason I write the way I write," adding that he is influenced by Bolling's controlled sentimentality – "he knows when to back off; he knows exactly what to put in and what to take out, and when" – and by his ability to convey moods and times of day in his stories: "As a kid, I could just feel myself outside when I was reading them – being by myself when the stillness of the afternoon is spookier than the dark of the night, you know?
 He would draw lone silhouettes off in the distance, and they seemed so lonely it made me want to cry.
 We've been trying to write stories like that ever since, trying to convey those feelings that he put into those stories."

+Awards

 Bolling received the Inkpot Award in 2005 in recognition of his work on Little Archie.
 He was presented with the Bill Finger Award for Excellence in Comic Book Writing at San Diego Comic-Con in 2022.
+In 2026, Bolling was selected for inclusion in the Eisner Hall of Fame.